 If anyone knows of another place to get this tree please share the information in the comments below.

-This one tree can produce so much food for the homestead!
-You can share the fresh berries with the whole neighborhood and you’ll still have enough to can jam and sauce for the year.
-You can use the jam in baking too… I made yummy thumbnail cookies which I will share with you next week using this jam in their center.
+This one tree can produce so much delicious fruit for the whole family!
+Not only the family, but you’ll also be able to share the fresh berries with the whole neighborhood and you’ll still have enough to can jam and sauce for the year.
+You can use the jam in baking too… I made yummy thumbprint cookies using this jam in their center.
 It was so good!